-Opening a compost pile on a chilly morning allows "steam" to escape and a thermometer stuck into a compost pile near the surface and deep into the pile, shows radically different temperatures on a spring day.
+Opening a compost pile on a chilly morning allows heat to escape and a thermometer stuck into a compost pile near the surface and deep into the pile, shows radically different temperatures on a spring day.
+In 2025, Iowa ranks in the top 10 for power grid reliability while maintaining some of the lowest electricity prices in the country for residential, commercial, and industrial customers.
+(U.S. Energy Information Administration Annual Electric Power Industry Report, Oct 2025)

-Standard Code Iowa Academic Standard in Science End of Grade Band Grade Level Practice Clarification Disciplinary Content Clarification End of Grade Band Conceptual Frame Clarification HS-PS3-2 Develop and use models to illustrate that energy at the macroscopic scale can be accounted for as a combination of energy associated with the motions of particles (objects) and energy associated with the relative position of particles (objects).
+Standard Code Iowa Academic Standard in Science End of Grade Band Science Practice Clarification Disciplinary Core Idea Clarification End of Grade Band Crosscutting Concept Clarification HS-PS3-2 Develop and use models to illustrate that energy at the macroscopic scale can be accounted for as a combination of energy associated with the motions of particles (objects) and energy associated with the relative position of particles (objects).
 Developing and Using Models: Develop, revise, and/or use a model based on evidence to illustrate and/or predict the relationships between systems or between components of a system.
 Definitions of Energy: At the microscopic scale, energy storage and transfer is accounted for through particle motion and particle interactions.
 In the absence of particles, energy storage is accounted for through gravitational, electric, or magnetic fields.
 Standard Boundary is limited to students representing their thinking about the storage and transfer of energy through the use of diagrams, graphs, charts, descriptions, algebraic expressions, and/or computer simulations.
 Energy and Matter: Energy cannot be created or destroyed.
 Energy only moves between one place and another place, between objects and/or fields, or between systems.

-Standard Code Iowa Academic Standard in Science End of Grade Band Grade Level Practice Clarification Disciplinary Content Clarification End of Grade Band Conceptual Frame Clarification HS-PS3-3 Design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy.
+Standard Code Iowa Academic Standard in Science End of Grade Band Engineering Practice Clarification Disciplinary Core Idea Clarification End of Grade Band Crosscutting Concept Clarification HS-PS3-3 Design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy.
 Constructing Explanations and Designing Solutions: Design, evaluate, or refine a solution to solve a problem while considering unintended consequences of possible solutions Definitions of Energy & Energy in Chemical Processes & Defining and Delimiting an Engineering Problem: Energy can be stored in a variety of ways; yet, can always be determined as the same quantity with the same units.
 (Energy can be stored gravitationally, nuclearly, radiantly, kinetically, thermally, chemically, elastically, electrically, and intermittently as sound or a wave.)
 Humans can guide the transfer of energy and attempt to make transfers as efficient as possible in an effort to optimize the desired changes in systems.
 Standard Boundary is limited to students representing their thinking about the storage and transfer of energy through the use of diagrams, graphs, charts, descriptions, algebraic expressions, and/or computer simulations.
 Energy and Matter: Changes of energy and matter in a system can be described in terms of energy and matter flows into, out of, and within that system.

 Modern civilization depends on major technological systems.
-Engineers continuously modify these technological systems by applying scientific knowledge and engineering design practices to increase benefits while decreasing costs and risks. \Box
+Engineers continuously modify these technological systems by applying scientific knowledge and engineering design practices to increase benefits while decreasing costs and risks.